 The monastery itself was just so much better than we could have hoped – no amount of photographs could really do it justice, least of all capture the gut-twisting vertigo induced by peering over the edge of pretty well any wall you chose.
 Everywhere you looked there was a stunning view just waiting for you to try and get it into your camera.
 I managed a couple of snaps:

 – but the redoubtable Mrs H managed to pull off a cracker:

 Five hours of this kind of thing left us all, dog included, feeling a touch weary so we trudged off down the hill back to the campsite.

-At one point we came across a wild tortoise, which caused the dog some intense curiosity, alternating with abject terror each time the tortoise moved.
+At one point we came across a wild tortoise, which caused the dog to display bursts of intense curiosity, alternating with abject terror each time the tortoise moved.
 Eventually one crawled off into the scrub leaving the other to sniff the ground carefully with one wary eye cocked for any reptilian ambushes.
 Strangely, the Russian words for skull and tortoise share the same root, if I remember aright.
 I have no idea what they are in Greek but I wouldn’t be surprised if there wasn’t a link somewhere.
 Musing over linguistic coincidences we made our way back for hot showers, scoff and a few more episodes of Game of Thrones.
 Living the dream, eh?